MASTER OF PUBLIC HEALTH (MPH) DEGREE IN MARYLAND

 Maryland’s public health educators, directors, and administrators, the majority of whom possess master’s degrees, lead the charge in protecting and improving the health of families and communities through education, research, and disease control.

-Maryland’s Department of Labor, Licensing, and Regulation reveals a positive job outlook for many public health professionals from 2012 to 2022.
-Job growth for some key public health professions in Maryland during this ten-year projection period are as follows:
+The US Department of Labor reveals a positive job outlook for many public health professionals from 2022 to 2032.
+Projections for these key public health professions in Maryland during this ten-year period are as follows:

 Salaries for Public Health Professions in Maryland that Require a Master’s Degree

-In addition to positive job growth projections for Maryland public health professionals, salaries for these leaders remains equally impressive, according to recent statistics published by Maryland’s Department of Labor, Licensing, and Regulation.
-The following salary ranges reveal the lowest 10 percent (entry-level) and top 10 percent (experienced) of earners in the following professions, as of 2014:
+In addition to positive job growth projections for Maryland public health professionals, salaries for these leaders remains equally impressive, according to recent statistics published by the US Bureau of Labor Statistics.
+The following salary ranges show the median to top 10% of earners in the following professions, as of 2023:

 Career Opportunities for Maryland’s Master’s-Prepared Public Health Professionals